wolfgangr/solarlog2sql/README.md

 Sadly, it was hit by a thunderbolt and replaced by an "upgraded" Version, which in my view was a huge regression bug all over.
 Slow, cumbersome, and infelxible regarding individual views.
-They still offer the old view on their cloud service, albeit at substantial periodic rent.
+They still offer the old view on their cloud service, albeit at substantial periodic fee.
 I think that's a strategy commonly known as "ransomware".